art-from-the-machine/Mantella/README.md

 ### Mantella.exe opens, but does not display any text
 Ensure that you are not running Mantella.exe via a Vortex / Mod Organizer 2 shortcut, as this does not start the program properly.

+### ERROR: xVASynth Error: [WinError 5] Access is denied
+This happens when your antivirus is blocking Mantella.exe from working.
+Please add Mantella.exe to your safe list or try running as administrator.

 ## Attributions
 Mantella uses material from the "[Skyrim: Characters](https://elderscrolls.fandom.com/wiki/Category:Skyrim:_Characters)" articles on the [Elder Scrolls wiki](https://elderscrolls.fandom.com/wiki/The_Elder_Scrolls_Wiki) at [Fandom](https://www.fandom.com/) and is licensed under the [Creative Commons Attribution-Share Alike License](https://creativecommons.org/licenses/by-sa/3.0/).